 Types of accommodation in Eindhoven

 Standalone, semi-detached and terraced houses are also available on the property market.
-The smaller villages surrounding Eindhoven offer more spacious living with detached houses and gardens and are popular with expat families, while inner-city living centres on apartments and is perfect for young professionals and students.
+The smaller villages surrounding Eindhoven generally offer more spacious living with detached houses and gardens, and are popular with expat families.

-Both furnished (gemeubileerd) and unfurnished (kaal) accommodation are available.
+Both furnished (gemeubileerd) and unfurnished (kaal) properties are available.
 Unfurnished options often don’t have carpets or light fittings, but they may have some basic appliances such as a stove.
 This is often preferred by expats staying in Eindhoven for the long term as they will have greater freedom in terms of home decor.

 Finding accommodation in Eindhoven